ginesgg3/ginesgg3/Master's degree (Physiscs of materials)/Properties_and_computational_modeling_of_metamaterials/Presentation.md

-In this folder, you can see the tasks that I have done for this subject.
+In this folder, you can see some of the tasks that I have done for this subject.